aaron-h6665/How-to-Learn-Git/README.md

 1. The Command Line <br /> <br />
 I am using Git Bash.
 Here are some basic commands that one can use in the command line.
 They are useful in navigating the folders on your computer, creating new folders and files, and copying, deleting, moving, and listing folders and files.
 You could do all this manipulation of folders manually, but honestly it's valuable to learn all these commands.
-   * cd {directory} - Change to the directory "{directory}"
+   * cd {directory} - Change to the directory to "{directory}" (make sure that this directory nested in your current directory)
    * cd .. - Change to Parent Directory
-   * code {file} - Create a file specified by "{file}"
+   * code {file} - Create a file specified by "{file}" i.e. code hello.py creates hello.py
    * cp  - Copy
-   * rm - Remove
+   * rm {file} - Remove "{file}"
-   * mkdir - Make Directory
+   * mkdir {name} - Make Directory called "{name}"
    * mv - Move File
    * ls - List Files/Folders in Working Directory
    * pwd - Print Working Directory

 2. Commits <br /> <br />
 Consider the normal saving capabilities of a file.
-If you want to return to a previous version, you may be unable to do that as you have overwritten the file.
+If you want to return to a previous version, you may be unable to do that as you have overwritten the previous versions of the file with the current version.
 However, Git commits get around this (like a snapshot in time).
 First, you would initialize a folder to become a Git repository through "git init."
 Then you would use "git add" to track the file changes.
 Lastly, you would use "git commit -m" to commit those changes locally.
    * git init - Initialize a Folder as a Git Repository
    * git add - Turn Untracked Files to Tracked (Changes can be Committed)
-   * git commit -m - Commit Changes
+   * git commit -m "{commit description}"- Commit Changes under "{commit description}" i.e. git commit -m "first commit" if it is your first commit
-   * git checkout - the basic mechanism for moving around in the commit tree, moving your focus (HEAD) to the specified branch.
+   * git checkout {branch}- the basic mechanism for moving around in the commit tree, moving your focus (HEAD) to the specified {branch}.
    * git log - A Log of Commits (Author, Date, Name of Commit)
    * git status - shows the status of your repository